inngest/inngest-py/README.md

 > 🚧 Currently in beta!
 It hasn't been battle-tested in production environments yet.

-Our Python SDK is nearing feature parity with our [TypeScript SDK](https://github.com/inngest/inngest-js), but there are a few missing features:

-- Middleware
-- Idempotent logging
-- Parallel steps
-- Large batches

 We currently support the following frameworks (but adding a new framework is easy!):

 - FastAPI